Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 ![Arpoise Fixed Position Lat 1 Lon 1](images/Arpoise_FixedPosition1-1_white.png)

+.

-You should get a list of the layers that we put at this position:
+You should get a list of the layers that we put at this position.
+- If you **don't** get this list, please follow the [troubleshooting instructions above](UsingARpoiseApp.md#troubleshooting-force-closing-the-app) to force close the app and restart it!

 ![Arpoise Fixed Position Lat 1 Lon 1](images/Arpoise_FixedPositionLayerList_white.png)